 Not satisfied with loitering in your small intestine, appendix, lungs, stomach, pancreas and a host of other places, it wants to reach out to your liver, your lymph nodes, your bones, bung you up with fibrosis, and get into your heart where it can cause the most damage.
 It will also try to get into your head, metaphorically speaking – however, it will also try the physical route.

 As it spreads, it can become noisier through growth but also by secreting excess amounts of hormones and other substances.
-It knows that tumour growth and these excess hormones and substances will mimic routine illnesses such as IBS, diarrhea, stool changes including steatorrhoea, stomach cramps and bloating, asthma, facial flushing, menopause, weight loss, anaemia, fatigue, tachycardia (fast heart beat), pain, and nausea – a real witch’s brew of symptoms.
+It knows that tumour growth and these excess hormones and substances will mimic routine illnesses such as IBS, diarrhea, stool changes including steatorrhoea, stomach cramps and bloating, asthma, facial flushing, menopause, weight loss, anaemia, fatigue, tachycardia (fast heartbeat), pain, and nausea – a real witch’s brew of symptoms.
 These may manifest themselves as common endocrine conditions e.g. it can mess with your blood sugar and thyroid levels.
 These are a few examples, there can be many others.
 Neuroendocrine Cancer thinks this is great because it fools doctors into misdiagnosing you with something else which means it can continue to grow undetected and unfettered, spreading further inside you.

 If nothing is done to stop its relentless growth, it will eventually kill.

 However, sometimes an inquisitive doctor or nurse upsets its progress by thinking ‘outside the box’.
 Neuroendocrine Cancer hates when people are aware of its devious nature and hates when people know which tests can be used to find it and which treatments are best to attack it.
 Inquisitive, proactive and determined patients can also add to this effect and sometimes a bit of luck is involved.
 Diagnosing the undiagnosed can be really difficult.

 It doesn’t give up easy and tries to work around your treatment.
 It knows your treatment will come with certain consequences and it will try to exploit this situation by keeping you guessing between cancer activity and these consequences.
 It really hates observant medical staff and patients, particularly those who understand Neuroendocrine Cancer.